This article discusses when and how to carry forward a tax loss for companies in Australia, including the same business and similar tests.

 The COT must be satisfied throughout the ownership test period.

 The shares can be held either directly or indirectly by an individual.
-The company is required to trace back to the individuals who have the indirect interests in the company.
+The company is required to trace back to the individuals who have indirect interests in the company.
 This can create problems where the shares are held by a discretionary trust and this is discussed later below.

-The ownership of companies does not have to be traced through a complying superannuation fund, a superannuation fund that is established in a foreign country and is regulated under a foreign law, a complying approved deposit fund, a special company, or a managed investment scheme.
+The ownership of companies does not have to be traced through a complying superannuation fund, a superannuation fund that is established in a foreign country and is regulated under foreign law, a complying approved deposit fund, a special company, or a managed investment scheme.